Apostolic Generation Church: Leadership

 Apostle Indri Gautama—as the church founder—is the senior pastor of Apostolic Generation Church.
 The church currently has 10 pastors with their unique area of ministries.

 Indri Gautama founded the church without the name of AGC in 2002 with seven people.
 The church opened officially on the 3rd of April on the next year with the name Apostolic Generation Church, after Gautama met Naomi Dowdy, an American missionary living in Singapore.

-Services

-Apostolic Generation Church currently has Saturday and Sunday services.
-The duration of each service is approximately 2–3 hours long.